jkeuskamp/Biont_server_setup/README.md

 # Server_setup
-Creating an RStudio/Shiny server using AWS Lightsail and Docker (on MacOS) This is heavily inspired by the script to install todo by mikegcoleman
+Creating an RStudio/Shiny server using AWS Lightsail and Docker (on MacOS) This is heavily inspired by the script to install todo by mikegcoleman and by [Jordan Farrers manual to install Rstudio](https://jrfarrer.github.io/post/how-to-setup-rstudio-on-amazon-lightsail/)

 ## Create a server
 - Create an account with [Amazon Web Services (AWS) Lightsail](https://lightsail.aws.amazon.com)